divgul/divgul/README.md

 ### Hi there 👋
+- Ask me about Power BI and Model-Driven Apps on the Power Platform
+- I'm looking to learn more about Azure

 <!--
 **divgul/divgul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.